department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 | Load Testing        |     | ✓           |                 |           | ✓       |
 | Reporting / Logging |     |             |                 | ✓         | ✓       |

+- \* using `jest --findRelatedTests` to limit tests executed to those actually affected by changes
 - † using fixtures in place of actual upstream calls
 - ‡ using actual upstream calls and rejecting if the responses do not match fixtures